 Researchers have so far identified 17 colors used by Vikings and they hope they can discover more in the near future.
 It’s an important discovery because it gives us a better understanding of what the Viking society looked like.

-We get a better idea of Vikings have decorated their objects and how they perceived different colors.
+All these discoveries and studies are important as they give us a better idea of Vikings decorated their objects and how they perceived different colors.